 Compliance is measured according to governmental actions designed to modify existing instruments within the executive branch to accommodate the commitments reached.
 Compliance therefore requires new or altered efforts by national governments where leaders very actively and consciously plan to implement their summit commitments.
 These actions need to be deliberate.
 A commitment can be said to have been fully complied with if a member succeeds in achieving the specific goal set out in the commitment.
 However, there can still be varying degrees of compliance in the absence of a complete fulfillment of the commitment.
-Compliance is therefore assessed according to the following criteria.
+Compliance is therefore assessed according to the following scale, from the least to the most compliance consistent implementing behaviour.